danroth-nyt/open-listings-map/README.md

   - Detailed popups with address, unit, rent, bed/bath, status, and source
 - **Visited Units Tracking**: Per-user persistent checkboxes to track which units you've visited
   - Mark units as visited with a simple checkbox
-  - State persists across sessions and devices
+  - State persists across sessions and devices indefinitely
-  - Automatic 6-month expiration so units can be revisited over time
   - Visited units are dimmed for easy visual identification
   - Secure per-user storage via Supabase with Row Level Security